nurbilu/chat_game_proj/General_fixs_&_errors.md

 2.openai assistent - fix or delete. ()

-3. - fix cards padding and - fix collapse for tables ,but not for the cards. ()
+3. - fix cards padding and - fix collapse for tables ,but not for the cards. (done?)

 4. - fix table displayment in character create ()
 4.b.maybe need one terminal command to run all the flask apps for docker ()